 With SCN population densities reduced by natural antagonists, the required time for planting nonhost crops and resistant varieties can be reduced, yield of resistant and susceptible varieties increased, development of virulent HG Type slowed and/or effectiveness of resistant varieties maintained.

-SCN will continue to spread in Minnesota due to unpreventable natural means and human activities.
+SCN continues to spread in Minnesota due to unpreventable natural means and human activities.
 At the present time, more than 40 percent of soybean fields in Minnesota are not infested by SCN or have an undetectable level of SCN.
 All of these fields have a high risk for SCN infestation.
-Early detection of SCN in fields is important to minimize its damage to soybean, especially in the Red River Valley, where SCN was recently detected.
+Early detection of SCN in fields is important to minimize its damage to soybean, especially in the Red River Valley, where SCN was more recently detected.

 Peking and PI 88788 carry two distinct types of resistance, and they are good in rotation, at least within a foreseeable period of time.
 However, it is unclear what the trend of HG Types will be following the rotation of these two sources of resistance.
 Similarly, it is unclear whether planting Peking varieties in fields having HG Type 2- will change the SCN populations to other Types so that the PI 88788 can be used again or the resulting SCN populations can overcome both PI 88788 and Peking.

 Researchers at the University of Minnesota, and other institutions and companies continue to breed for high-yielding soybean varieties with current and new sources of SCN resistance.
 The development of new, powerful DNA markers and advances in molecular biology will speed up breeding new SCN-resistant varieties.
-Yield potential of PI 437654 varieties will continue to be improved, and varieties with new sources of resistance will probably be available in 5-10 years.
+Yield potential of PI 437654 varieties will continue to be improved, and varieties with new sources of resistance will probably be available in a few years.

 Long-term effective management of SCN will rely on an integrated program that includes: